Installing Django 5.2 on PythonAnywhere

 Remove all of your running consoles under the www.pythonanywhere.com Consoles tab

-Open a new bash console from the Consoles tab.
-Do not run the workon command and run the following commands:
+Open a new bash console from the Consoles tab and run the following commands:

-Then close your console, and delete it under the Consoles tab and go up to the very beginning of this handout and start over.
+Then close all your consoles, and delete them under the Consoles tab and go up to the very beginning of this handout and start over.

 We did not remove any of the configuration changes under the Web tab - so as you re-create all the files, parts of the Web tab may just start working when you Reload your application.